terra-money/validator-profiles/template/README.md

 ## Our Architecture

 We are sticking to the best practice with Sentries → relay nodes → validator → HSM.
-Our main infra is deployed in Google Cloud, our backup infra is using OVH.
+Our main infra is deployed in Google Cloud, our backup infra is OVH.
 Prometheus analytics, Prometheus node exporter, grafana and others script for DDOS mitigation and reporting tools.

 ## Ecosystem Contributions